Vanshsharma-2110/Weather_App/README.md

 ## 🔐 API Usage
 This project requires an API key from your preferred weather service (OpenWeather, WeatherAPI, etc.).
-Update your API endpoint and key inside the script.

 ---

 ## 🌍 Live Demo
-If deployed, put your link here:

 👉 **[Try the Live Weather App](https://weatherapp-7dwahsgzkewlcxsqczhsvi.streamlit.app/)**